 Fulfilling the producer responsibility is a statutory obligation set by the Waste Act, and neglecting it may result in a negligence penalty.
-From 1 January 2023, the producer community will determine the recycling fees and administrative charges paid by producers, which will be staggered on an environmental basis.
+Producer organisations charge their members annual recycling fees based on the amount of packaging placed on the market.